evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 ---
-title: Lucid Air Saphire
+title: Lucid Air Sapphire
-linktitle: Air Saphire
+linktitle: Air Sapphire
-description: Lucid Air Saphire is an all-electric sedan with a EPA range of up to 687 km (427 miles).
+description: Lucid Air Sapphire is an all-electric sedan with a EPA range of up to 687 km (427 miles).
 EVKX.net have all the details.
 weight: 10
 hidden: true
 ---